-Type: Prototype: Callable from: Contained in: Enabled by: Affected by: Description: Parameters: Returns: Function OStypeErr OSStartTask (OStypeTcbP tcbP); Anywhere task.c - OSLOGGING, OSENABLE_STACK_CHECKING Start the specified task. tcbP: a pointer to the task's tcb.
-OSNOERR if task is successfully started.
-OSERR if either the specified tcb pointer is invalid (i.e. out-of-range), or if the speci- fied task's state is not OSTCB_TASK_STOPPED.
-Stack Usage: 3 Notes (OSTCB_TASK_STOPPE only start a task that is in the stopped D) state. run until it becomes the highest-priority eligible task.
-A task that has been st arted is in the eligible state.
-A task must be creat started via OSStartTa tted via OSCreateTask() before it can be sk(). made eligible to run v, TaskToggleLED() is created but is only via the call to OSStartTask().
-Without the (), the task would remain stopped indefi- See Also OSCreateTask(),OSI mit()

-'''

-•••

-/ this task toggles an LED each time it

-/ runs, i.e. whenever it's the highest-

-/ priority eligible task.

-void TaskToggleLED(void)

-{

-for (;;)

-{

-/ toggle LED on pin 0 of PORT B /

-PORTB ^{=} 0x01;

-OS_Yield(TaskToggleLED1);

-}

-}

-main()

-{

-••••

-/ create and start TaskToggleLED0() with

-/ the lowest priority.
-We'll observe the

-/ LED toggling when no other tasks are

-/ eligible to run.

-OSCreateTask(TaskToggleLED, OSTCBP(5),

-OSDONT_START_TASK | OSLOWEST_PRIO);

-••••

-OSStartTask(OSTCBP(5));

-...

-for (;;)

-OSSched();

-}

-'''
+Prototype: OStypeErr OSStartTask (

+Callable from: Anywhere Contained in: salvotask.c

+Affected by: OSLOGGING, OSENABLE_STACK_CHECKING

+Description: Start the specified task.

+Returns: OSNOERR if task is successfully started.

+OSERR if either the specified tcb pointer is invalid (i.e. out-of-range), or if the specified task's state is not OSTCB_TASK_STOPPED.

+OSStartTask() can only start a task that is in the stopped (OSTCB TASK STOPPED) state.

+Starting a task simply places it into the eligible queue.
+It will not run until it becomes the highest-priority eligible task.

+A task that has been started is in the eligible state.

+A task must be created via OSCreateTask() before it can be started via OSStartTask().

+In the example below, TaskToggleLED() is created but is only made eligible to run via the call to OSStartTask().
+Without the call to OSStartTask(), the task would remain stopped indefinitely.

+OSCreateTask(), OSInit()

+/ this task toggles an LED each time it / / / runs, i.e. whenever it's the highest-/ priority eligible task. / void TaskToggleLED (void) while (1) { / toggle LED on pin 0 of PORT B / PORTB $^=$ 0x01; OS Yield(); int main (void) / create and start TaskToggleLED0() with / / the lowest priority.
+We'll observe the / / LED toggling when no other tasks are / / eligible to run. / OSCreateTask(TaskToggleLED, OSTCBP(5), OSDONT_START_TASK | OSLOWEST_PRIO); OSStartTask(OSTCBP(5)); while (1) { OSSched(); }